-Here, we describe how the information provided above is synthesized to produce a quantitative estimate of the take that is reasonably likely to occur and is authorized.
+Here we describe how the information provided above is synthesized to produce a quantitative estimate of the take that is reasonably likely to occur and authorized.
 In order to estimate the number of marine mammals predicted to be exposed to sound levels that would result in Level A or Level B harassment, radial distances from the airgun array to the predicted isopleth corresponding to the Level A harassment and Level B harassment thresholds are calculated, as described above.
 Those radial distances are then used to calculate the area(s) around the airgun array predicted to be ensonified to sound levels that exceed the harassment thresholds.
 The distance for the 160-dB Level B harassment threshold and PTS (Level A harassment) thresholds (based on L-DEO model results) was used to draw a buffer around the area expected to be ensonified (i.e., the survey area).
 The ensonified areas were then increased by 25 percent to account for potential delays, which is the equivalent to adding 25 percent to the planned line km to be surveyed.
-The highest mean monthly density for each species was then multiplied by the daily ensonified areas, increased by 25 percent, and then multiplied by the number of survey days (28) to estimate potential takes (see Appendix B of L-DEO's application for more information).
+The highest mean monthly density for each species was then multiplied by the daily ensonified areas (increased as described above), and then multiplied by the number of survey days (40) to estimate potential takes (see Appendix B of L-DEO's application for more information).

 L-DEO generally assumed that their estimates of marine mammal exposures above harassment thresholds equate to take and requested authorization of those takes.
-Those estimates in turn form the basis for our authorized take numbers.
-For the species for which NMFS does not expect there to be a reasonable potential for take by Level A harassment to occur, i.e., mid-frequency cetaceans, we have added L-DEO's estimated exposures above Level A harassment thresholds to their estimated exposures above the Level B harassment threshold to produce a total number of incidents of take by Level B harassment that is planned for authorization.
+Those estimates in turn form the basis for our take authorization numbers.
+For the species for which NMFS does not expect there to be a reasonable potential for take by Level A harassment to occur, i.e., MF cetaceans, we have added L-DEO's estimated exposures above Level A harassment thresholds to their estimated exposures above the Level B harassment threshold to produce a total number of incidents of take by Level B harassment that is authorized.
 Estimated exposures and take numbers for authorization are shown in Table 6.
+As requested by L-DEO with NMFS concurrence, when zero take was calculated we have authorized one group size of take as a precaution since the species could potentially occur in the survey area.